 Ms. Marvel is a powerful fighter with :

 - Enormous superhuman strength.
 She can smash through heavy stone walls, uproot and throw large trees within seconds, lift main battle tanks, throw cars around as if they were made of cardboard, etc..

 - The power of flight.
 She can reach orbital heights under her own power, though early on such a feat required wearing her costume.

-- Enhanced senses – including a complex “seventh sense” we’ll detail later.
-When concentrating, she can see tiny details in the distance.
+- Enhanced senses – including a complex “seventh sense” we’ll review later.
+When concentrating, she can also see tiny details in the distance.

 During this era, Ms. Marvel consistently underestimates her own power.
-She regularly discovers that she’s stronger and more durable than she thought.
+There’s a series of occasions where she realises that she’s stronger and more durable than she thought.

 Big science, yodellayheehoo

 At this stage, Ms. Marvel uses Kree science as one of her core skills.
 She builds advanced gadgets such as :